20 diversity and inclusion interview questions

 People make organizational culture go 'round.

-Whether you’re an employer looking to hire inclusion-minded individuals or a job applicant seeking out a workplace that champions diverse talent, chances are you’re nosing around — subtly — to ascertain whether the people you’re hoping to join up with will be a culture fit.
+Whether you're an employer looking to hire inclusion-minded individuals or a job applicant seeking out a workplace that champions diverse talent, you're probably trying to figure out — subtly — whether the people you're hoping to join up with will be a good fit.

-A job interview is a great place to puzzle that out — and there are ways to do that without solely relying on your gut.
+A job interview is a great place to puzzle that out.
+And there are ways to do it without solely relying on your gut.

-The key is in asking the right diversity and inclusion interview questions.
+The key is asking the right diversity and inclusion interview questions.

-In this article, we’ll list some good Diversity, Equity, Inclusion, and Belonging questions that both sides — employers and prospective employees — should raise during the hiring and recruitment process to ensure alignment on key DEIB topics as well as culture fit.
+In this article, we'll cover 20 DEIB questions that both sides — employers and prospective employees — should raise during the hiring and recruitment process to ensure alignment on key topics and culture fit.

 Questions to ask prospective employees

-Assessing a candidate's commitment to DEIB goes beyond merely asking, "Do you value diversity?"
-It requires careful, nuanced questioning that helps interviewers delve deeper into a candidate's understanding, past experiences, and actionable commitment to these principles.
+Assessing a candidate's commitment to diversity, equity, inclusion, and belonging (DEIB) goes beyond asking, "Do you value diversity?"
+It requires careful, nuanced questioning that helps interviewers dig deeper into a candidate's understanding, past experiences, and actionable commitment to these principles.

 Here are some better alternatives to ask: